Privacy Policy

 For more information on how Facebook processes personal data, including the legal bases on which Facebook relies and the options available to data subjects for exercising their rights with respect to Facebook, please see Facebook’s Privacy Policy at https://de-de.facebook.com/policy.php

-To control the types of ads you see on Facebook, visit the page Facebook has set up and follow the instructions for managing interest-based ads: https://www.facebook.com/settings?tab=ads
+To control the types of ads you see on Facebook, you can visit the page set up by Facebook and follow the instructions there regarding usage-based advertising settings: https://www.facebook.com/settings?tab=ads

-The settings are platform-independent, meaning they apply to all devices, such as desktop computers or mobile devices.
+The settings are platform-independent, meaning they apply to all devices, such as desktop computers and mobile devices.

-For general information on displaying Facebook ads, please visit: https://de-de.facebook.com/policy.php
+For general information on displaying Facebook ads, see: https://de-de.facebook.com/policy.php

 For specific information and details about the Facebook Pixel and how it works, please visit the Facebook Help Center: https://de-de.facebook.com/business/help/651294705016616